Sifungurux/k3d-vagrant/example code/Iac Scan/Checkov.md

 Secreat scanning is included

-Checks are not rated from High to low but failed or passed
+Checks are not rated from High to low but failed or passed.
+Checkov // Bridgecrew has an enterprise verstion that require a API key.
+That offers a biggee suite of scannings abilities and functions
+Features and fuctions like

+- Incident insights
+- Pull request fixes
+- Runtime remediations
+- Dashboards
+- Supply Chain Graph visualization
+- Compliance reporting

+It requeres an online account at bridegegrew to use enterprise version

 Trivy scan
 bridgecrew/checkov:latest amd64